dergigi/dergigi.github.io/collections/_posts/2026-08-20-grug-speak-grug-outside-grug-happy.markdown

 transcribed locally on my machine.
 All DMs are encrypted.
 When I run local models, which I sometimes do for some things, nothing ever hits the cloud.
 I'll say something like "Hey Boris, I don't like the default highlight color that we have.
-Let's change it from pink to yellow."
+Could we change it from pink to yellow?"
 And it's done.
 7 second voice memo.
 A minute or two to implement.
 Another couple seconds until the update lands on Zapstore.

 Magic.